 This year’s lights on the main shopping street in Sydney, Pitt Street Mall

-One thing I really miss are the Christmas lights in London.
+One thing I really miss is the Christmas lights in London.
 Seeing Regent Street lit up to seeing the displays Selfridges and Harrods put on each year, there is pretty much next to nothing in Sydney except a few larger sized fairy lights.
-The display is bad, and I wish the city would make more of an effort over here.
+The display isn’t the best, and I wish the city would make more of an effort over here.